TipsyExp/nlh-trainer/docs/COACHING.md

 Coaching integrates with logging and exports to make behavior testable and debuggable.
 •	When logging is enabled and /api/coach/advice is called for a given (hand_id, idx): o	The current implementation persists a solver snapshot:
-	node key
+	node key.
-	solver payload { recommended_bucket, strategy, ev_map, meta }
+	solver payload { recommended_bucket, strategy, ev_map, meta }.
-o	In the unified AdviceV1 model, this will evolve into a coach_advice snapshot that stores the full AdviceV1 payload.
+o	In the unified AdviceV1 model, this will evolve into a coach_advice snapshot that stores the full AdviceV1 payload (including postflop equity-based advice).
 •	Existing snapshots:
 o	preflop_advice – legacy preflop advisor payload (from /api/coach/preflop).
 o	equity_snapshot – raw equity result from /api/equity.